This article has been updated with actuals for luxury brands.

-2018 marks a new all-time record in India with wholesales up 4.8% to a new high of 3.380.364 units, not including light commercials.
+2018 marks a new all-time record in India with wholesales up 4.9% to a new all-time high of 3.384.982 units, not including light commercials.
 However this gain is in fact disappointing in a market that some anticipate will take the relay of China as the world’s engine of growth.
-However the year had started in a stellar way, with First Half volumes up a stunning 13.2% to 1.725.887 units – the kind of year-on-year gains we have come to expect of India – but a weakening Rupee, fuel prices and interest rates on the rise and a volatile stock market all combined to bring H2 wholesales down 2.8% to 1.654.477 with factory shipments down during 4 of the last 6 months of the year.
+The year had started in a stellar way, with First Half volumes up a stunning 13.2% to 1.725.887 units – the kind of year-on-year gains we have come to expect of India – but a weakening Rupee, fuel prices and interest rates on the rise and a volatile stock market all combined to bring H2 wholesales down 2.8% to 1.654.477 with factory shipments down during 4 of the last 6 months of the year.

 Over in the models ranking, we witness an extremely rare event this year: a change of guard.
 The Maruti DZire (+17.6%) soars to a record 265.000 sales, ending 13 consecutive years of reign by the Maruti Alto (-0.4%), #1 without interruption from 2005 to 2017, and this despite a strong rally by the Alto in December at 25.121 sales vs. 16.797 for the DZire.
 In fact, the DZire is only the third nameplate to hold the Indian pole position in the past 34 years: the only other one was the Maruti 800 from 1985 to 2004.
 The Maruti Swift (+33.6%) and Baleno (+20%) also post stellar gains and record volumes, with the Baleno crossing the 200.000 annual unit-mark for the first time and breaking its monthly volume record in April (20.412).
 The country’s best-selling SUV, the Maruti Vitara Brezza (+10.3%) breaks into the annual Indian Top 5 for the first time at #5, breaking its volume record twice this year: in May (15.629) and October (15.832).
 At #6, the Wagon R (-8.9%) makes it 6 Marutis in the Top 6, a new record for the carmaker.